-Approval of Appointments to Internal Committees
+4.12 Approval of Appointments to Internal Committees

-The Board of Directors shall approve the appointments to each of the internal committees which it has formally constituted.
-Where the Board of Directors determines that persons, who are neither directors nor officers, shall be appointed to an internal committee, the terms of such appointment shall be determined by the Board of Directors.
-The Board of Directors shall define the powers of such appointees and shall agree the terms of their remuneration and/or reimbursement for loss of earnings and/or expenses subject to approval by the Membership Council.
+The Board of Directors shall approve the appointments to each of the internal Committees which it has formally constituted.
+Where the Board of Directors determines that persons, who are neither Directors nor officers, shall be appointed to an internal Committee, the terms of such appointment shall be determined by the Board of Directors.
+The Board of Directors shall define the powers of such appointees and shall agree the terms of their remuneration and/or reimbursement for loss of earnings and/or expenses subject to approval by the Council of Governors.